-If the Contact is: A Beneficiary's Spouse and Type of Request is: Add or modify Direct Deposit; Change address; Inquiry regarding benefit payments (RUIA and RRA);

-And: Retirement or Survivor annuity estimate; Medicare entitlement or inquiry about the amount of Part B premium deductions; Tax withholding amounts; Status of Retirement annuity; The beneficiary gives verbal consent or authorization for you 7 to speak and conduct business with the spouse.
-(The beneficiary does not have to remain on the line during the conversation.) then You Must: Make sure you verify the identity of the beneficiary by asking the beneficiary for his/her: • Social Security number and/or Railroad Retirement claim number; • Full name; • Address; • Date of birth; and • One additional piece of information such as: • Monthly benefit amount (RRA), or type of benefit - UI or SI and amount of last payment (RUIA); • Method of payment (Direct Deposit or check), and bank account number, if Direct Deposit); • RUIA PIN - if employee is receiving RUIA benefits; or then You Can: Release any entitlement and claim information and answer any questions pertaining to that beneficiary.
+If the Contact is: A Beneficiary's Spouse and Type of Request is: Add or modify Direct Deposit; Change address; Inquiry regarding benefit payments (RUIA and RRA); Retirement or Survivor annuity estimate; Medicare entitlement or inquiry about the amount of Part B premium deductions; Tax withholding amounts; Status of Retirement annuity; And: The beneficiary gives verbal consent or authorization for you to speak and conduct business with the spouse.
+(The beneficiary does not have to remain on the line during the conversation.) then You Must: Make sure you verify the identity of the beneficiary by asking the beneficiary for his/her: Social Security number and/or Railroad Retirement claim number; Full name; Address; Current Direct Deposit Account Number (if request is to modify Direct Deposit).
+Exception: Direct Express account numbers are internal and not given out to annuitants.
+Nonetheless, ask for the card number to confirm that the caller is aware that payments are sent via Direct Express.
+The Direct Express card number is 16-digits and always starts with the digits "5332".
+Date of birth; and One additional piece of information such as: Monthly benefit amount (RRA) or type of benefit - UI or SI and amount of last payment (RUIA) RUIA PIN - If employee is receiving RUIA benefits Name of last railroad employer and/or employee ID number then You Can : Release any entitlement and claim information and answer any questions pertaining to that beneficiary.
 You may add or change any Direct Deposit information, as well as change of address information.

-If the Contact is: A Beneficiary's Spouse

-Add or modify Direct Deposit;

-and Type of Request Change address;

-is: Inquiry regarding benefit payments (RUIA and RRA);

-Retirement or Survivor annuity estimate;

-Medicare entitlement or inquiry about the amount of

-Part B premium deductions;

-Tax withholding amounts;

-Status of Retirement annuity;

-And: The beneficiary is not available to verbally consent or authorize you to speak with the spouse and there is no written consent on file.
+If the Contact is: A Beneficiary's Spouse and Type of Request is: Add or modify Direct Deposit; Change address; Inquiry regarding benefit payments (RUIA and RRA); Retirement or Survivor annuity estimate; Medicare entitlement or inquiry about the amount of Part B premium deductions; Tax withholding amounts; Status of Retirement annuity; And: The beneficiary is not available to verbally consent or authorize you to speak with the spouse and there is no written consent on file.
 Then You Must: Advise the spouse that you may not give out any information without the beneficiary's consent or authorization.
 The spouse may call back at a later time when the beneficiary is present to give consent or authorization. -or- The beneficiary could provide written consent or authorization to allow the spouse to obtain information about his or her record.
 Then You Can: DO NOT release any entitlement, claim information, add or modify Direct Deposit, make address changes or assist with a password request code (PRC).
 However, certain requested information may be mailed to the address on record.
-Likewise, if the caller's identity remains questionable require that any change to account information (COA or Direct Deposit) be submitted in writing.
-Advise the spouse that the information is protected under the Privacy Act and it is for the beneficiary's protection that we will not release the information.
+Likewise, if the caller's identity remains questionable require that any change to account information (COA or Direct Deposit) be submitted in writing. the Privacy Act and it is for the beneficiary's protection that we will not release the information.

-If the Contact is: and Type of Request is: A Beneficiary's Spouse Add or modify Direct Deposit; Change address; Inquiry regarding benefit payments (RUIA and RRA); Retirement or Survivor annuity estimate; Medicare entitlement or inquiry about the amount of Part B premium deductions; Part B premium deductions; Tax withholding amounts; Status of Retirement annuity; And: The RRB has a written consent or authorization on file that allows us to give beneficiary specific information to the spouse.
-See the Note at the end of this chart for information regarding written consent/authorization.
+If the Contact is: A Beneficiary's Spouse and Type of Request is: Add or modify Direct Deposit; Change address; Inquiry regarding benefit payments (RUIA and RRA); Retirement or Survivor annuity estimate;

+And: Medicare entitlement or inquiry about the amount of Part B premium deductions; Tax withholding amounts; Status of Retirement annuity; The RRB has a written consent or authorization on file that allows us to give beneficiary specific information to the spouse.
+See the Note at the end of this chart for information regarding written consent/authorization. then You Must: · then You Can: Only discuss information or take action as authorized by the written consent/authorization.